Irish Church Missions: Current activities

+In recent years Irish Church Missions has been committed to church planting in the Dublin area as a result of its evangelical convictions.

+In addition to this work it is also involved in a lunchtime talks initiative in the Dublin Docklands area - Dublin Bible Talks and is a founding member of the Irish Gospel Partnership.

 History

 The inspiration for the beginning of the organization came from the Revd.
 Alexander Dallas (1791–1869), Rector of Wonston, Hampshire, who since 1843 had been involved in actively evangelizing Roman Catholic people in Ireland.
 Dallas began his missionary work in Ireland by sending over 20,000 letters to householders throughout Ireland.
 He followed this up by sending eight missionaries to preach throughout the country and personally conducted a preaching tour in the West of Ireland in Galway and Connemara.
 The result of his missionary work by 1848 was the setting up of a missionary school and church in Castlekerke, near Galway.

 From 1846 the Mission was supported by wealthy English Businessman Edward Durrant.
 Dallas advanced the work through the provision of Scripture Readers, missionary clergymen and the support of the Bishops and Clergy of the Church of Ireland.
 Scripture Readers were fluent Irish speakers who were trained to preach the Gospel and refute what they considered false doctrine.
 Initially the work of ICM was concentrated in the West of Ireland.
 However, the 1861 census revealed the ICM's missionary work as a relative failure.
 The ICM retreated from the west and subsequent work centred on the city of Dublin, where it continued in the attempt to draw converts from the Roman Catholic population.
 By the time of his death in 1869, Dallas had established 21 churches, 49 schools, and four orphanages and had between 400 and 500 full-time workers employed in preaching the Gospel throughout Ireland.
 Renowned missionary and explorer Henry Lansdell was the secretary of the organization from 1869 to 1879.
 The further continuing gradual decline of the organisation and estrangement from mainstream Anglican thought in southern Ireland is outlined in Moffitt's, The Irish Church Missions to the Roman Catholics 1849–1950 (MUP 2011).

 The evangelistic work of Irish Church Missions on Bachelor's Walk, near O'Connell Street, continues amongst Dublin's student and international community.